jorgelgarcia/jorgelgarcia.github.io/teaching.md

 <br />

 ## Econ 899-02: Topics of Applied Econometrics (Econ Ph.D.)---Ph.D.
 Reading Group
 This reading-group style class meets every other year.
 It studies advanced tools for causal inference and policy evaluation.
 The four modules study generalizations of standard uses of difference-in-difference, synthetic cohorts, instrumental variables, and dynamic panels models.
 Examples of the topics covered include difference in differences with variation in the timing of treatment, dynamic synthetic controls, identification of marginal treatment effects using instrumental variables, and moment estimators in panel settings.
-I did not host this reading group in the Spring of 2023.
-I will host it again in the Fall of 2023.
 * [Spring 2022 Student Evaluations](https://www.dropbox.com/s/5vwqohsvfr7vmsl/ECON-8990-002SelectedTopicsinEconomics202201-ECON-8990-002-20309-GarciaMenendez_GarciaGMenendezJorge.pdf?dl=0).
 <br />
 <br />